 3. Decreased Mobility: As the illness progresses this becomes the largest factor in contributing to the individual's social isolation.
 Their ability to physically walk from their home to other areas decreases as symptoms become more severe and medication less effective.
 Tasks such as, climbing stairs, using escalators, and generally moving around busy areas such as shopping centres becomes nearly impossible.
 Regular medication reviews to ensure pharmacological treatment is optimally effective and side effects are kept to a minimum, coupled with the use of external cues and other movement strategies can address the problems of decreased mobility.

 4. Decreased Ability to use Transport: As well as a decrease in the person's functional mobility, they will also experience difficulty in using various forms of transport eg. driving a motor vehicle.
-The decrease in reaction time, ability to navigate, fine motor co-ordination, and general limb mobility make it increasingly difficult for the person to have full control of the motor vehicle.
+The increase in reaction time, ability to navigate, fine motor co-ordination, and general limb mobility make it increasingly difficult for the person to have full control of the motor vehicle.
 Some people with Parkinson's may require limitations on their licence, or even cancellation.
 It is advisable to refer people to occupational therapy for a full driving assessment.

 5. Cognitive Difficulties: People with Parkinson's may also be experiencing concurrent cognitive impairment, which will impede their ability to follow simple instructions or utilise aids such as cue cards, diaries etc. Difficulty with storing and recalling items from memory is commonly reported and thus the use of a diary or personal messages is recommended.
 Distraction whilst performing tasks can cause further complications.
 Encourage the person to break complex tasks into single steps, mentally rehearse each step, concentrate fully on each step and not be distracted by environmental factors.